na-na-hi/renget/archive/SillyNAIGuide.md

 	- This is necessary in order to keep the bot from replying on your behalf whenever you hit 'Continue.'
 Underneath the Advanced Formatting tab on Silly (A), there is a section on the right-hand side that says 'Custom Stopping Strings (KoboldAI/Textgen/NovelAI).
 In the text box beneath that, type in:
 	!!!info
 		"\n{{user}}: "
 	exactly as-is.
 The space after the colon **is** necessary.
 Silly replaces {{user}} with the persona/name you're currently using, so you have no need to put all of your different, specific persona names.
-This will keep the AI from replying 'User: I ahh ahh mistress etc. etc.' when you hit continue.
+This will keep the AI from replying 'User: I ahh ahh mistress etc. etc.' when you hit continue.  **You need to hit Continue at least once for decent reply size, but since NAI gives you unlimited gens, it shouldn't be a big issue.**
 2. Context
 	- Click 'Unlock' on the Context Size and then type in the context amount you intend to use.
 For Opus, that's 8k.
 With both me and the bot writing about two to three paragraphs each, I can get about 35-38 messages before context runs out and messages start getting cut.
 Sometimes more, sometimes less.
 Experiment with your own writing style to know where and when you want to summarize before continuing.
 3. Preamble